nosolopau/cameron/README.md

 You can use `Foreman` to run this application (there is a `Procfile` for development placed in the root directory):

         bundle exec foreman start

+## Notes

+The server should have the following .ssh configuration (`~/.ssh/config`):

+        Host *
+            StrictHostKeyChecking no

+I know that is terrible, but is enough for me at this moment :).
+Perhaps the correct technique is http://serverfault.com/a/316100